stingray82/dashy-for-surecart/dashy-for-surecart/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Easily add Dashboard Tabs to SureCart with Dashy – a plugin that allows you to add custom dashboard tabs with dynamic content, custom icons, and the flexibility to load content via Page/Post, Custom Post Type, or shortcode.

 == Description ==

 Easily add Dashboard Tabs to SureCart with Dashy – a plugin that allows you to add custom dashboard tabs with dynamic content, custom icons, and the flexibility to load content via Page/Post, Custom Post Type, or shortcode.

 == Installation ==

 1. Upload the `dashy-for-surecart` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings under the Dashboard Tabs menu in your WordPress admin area.